fent/node-streamspeed/README.md

 ### new StreamSpeed([options])
 A group that can be used to watch several streams.
 Will emit `speed` events. `options` can have the following properties,
 - `timeUnit` - Defaults to `1000` for speed per second.
 If you want another unit such as per hour, use `1000 * 60 * 60`.
-- `range` - The time in ms to use to calculate the speed over.
-Defaults to 1000.
-The longer this is, the longer it'll speed will ramp up and down until it stabilizes for a big readstream.
+- `range` - The time in ms to calculate speed over.
+Defaults to `1000`.
+The longer this is, the more stable speed will be for a big stream.
 The shorter it is, the more responsive it is to sudden speed changes.

 ### StreamSpeed#add(stream)
 Adds stream to group.